Call Us: 800-806-1998

 Conclusion

 The LLC is a great way to run a business.
-If you are vassulating between the LLC vs Inc. choices, the LLC would be the default choice for most small businesses.
-If most of the income from your business is “earned income,” establish an S corp taxing structure.
+If you are vascillating between the LLC vs Inc. choices, the LLC would be the default choice for most small businesses.
+If most of the income from your business is “earned income,” establish an S corporation taxing structure.
 If most of it is passive income (rents, royalties, etc.) then have your LLC taxed as a Partnership.